About This Blog

 15th December 1890 The Death of Sitting Bull

-Today we lament the death of Sitting Bull, the legendary Hunkpapa Sioux chief and arguably the most famous-ever Native American, murdered by Indian “police” one hundred and twenty-one years ago today during a bungled effort to arrest the 59-year-old spiritual … Continue reading
+Today we lament the death of Sitting Bull – arguably the most famous-ever Native American – murdered by Indian “police” during a bungled effort to arrest the legendary 59-year-old Sioux chief.
+Five years earlier, Sitting Bull had received a vision … Continue reading

 8th December 1980 the Murder of John Lennon

-Today we pay tribute to Beatle John Lennon, who was thirty-one years ago shot to death outside his New York City apartment building.
-It is not the role of this On This Deity entry to heap upon Lennon’s tragically early … Continue reading
+Today we pay tribute to Beatle John Lennon, who was on this day in 1980 shot to death outside his New York City apartment building.
+It is not the role of this On This Deity entry to heap upon Lennon’s … Continue reading

 7th December 1985 The Death of Robert Graves